Marriage Counselling Programme

 If you decide to proceed with divorce and have at least one child below 21 years old, your counsellor will facilitate a Parenting Programme with you and your spouse.
 The Parenting Programme focuses on co-parenting skills and your children’s care arrangements after the divorce.

-If there is mutual agreement on the parenting plan, both of you must complete and *sign the Agreed Parenting Plan Form before filing the application for divorce. *Please note that your spouse (the Defendant) must affirm his/her signature before a Commissioner for Oaths.
+If there is mutual agreement on the parenting plan, both of you must complete and *sign the Agreed Parenting Plan Form before filing the application for divorce.
+The signed copy of the Agreed Parenting Plan Form must be uploaded together with your application for divorce through the SYC Portal

 If your child is below 12 years old and enrolled in the Baby Bonus Scheme, the parent with care and control of the child should be the cash gift recipient and/or Child Development Account (CDA) trustee.
 You are encouraged to discuss and mutually agree with your spouse on these arrangements during the Parenting Programme.
-If/when you have an interim/final Court Order for custody, care and control of your child, please submit a copy to msf_babybonus@msf.gov.sg.
+If/when you have an interim/final Court Order for custody, care and control of your child, please submit a copy of the Court Order to msf_babybonus@msf.gov.sg.
 This will ensure that your child will continue to benefit from the Baby Bonus Scheme.

 If there is no mutual agreement on the Parenting Plan, you (the Plaintiff) must complete and submit the Proposed Parenting Plan Form instead.